Dallas, TX Doctors Serving Office Workers Who Experienced an Injury at Work

-It is a large misconception that office workers and clerks are immune from workplace injuries – and that only construction workers, industrial workers, and laborers suffer accidents, injuries, and illnesses on the job.
+It is a large misconception that office workers and clerks are immune from workplace injuries and that only construction workers, industrial workers, and laborers suffer accidents and illnesses on the job.
 In reality, a workplace injury can happen to anyone, even those who spend the majority of their time on a computer or at a desk.
-More than that, office workers can even suffer catastrophic injuries, like traumatic brain injuries and spinal cord injuries, that can leave them in the hospital and unable to work.
+More than that, office workers can even suffer catastrophic injuries, like spinal cord and traumatic brain injuries that can leave them in the hospital and unable to work.

-Office worker and clerk injuries come in two different types: Acute injuries, which are sustained during one-time accidents, and chronic injuries, which are sustained from overuse or repetitive motions.
-At Work Injury MD, we treat both types of injuries in workers through a number of medical services, including:
+Office worker and clerk injuries come in two different types: acute injuries, which are sustained during one-time accidents, and chronic injuries, which are sustained from overuse or repetitive motions.
+At Work Injury MD, our Dallas injury at work doctors treat both types through a number of medical services, including:

 - Diagnostic tests